Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 # Multi-Channel Nuclear Analysis

-An ImageJ/FIJI macro for analyzing multi-channel fluorescence images with a focus on nuclear segmentation using StarDist.
+An ImageJ/FIJI plugin for analyzing multi-channel fluorescence images with a focus on nuclear segmentation using StarDist.

 ## Table of Contents